akashdip2001/Realtime_Tracker/README.md

 Use **that secure URL** (`https://akashdip2001.loca.lt`) on your mobile browser — now geolocation will work because it's served over HTTPS ✅

+> ⚠️ and the passward in you Hosting System's `current IP`
 ---